 What role do our genes play in dementia?

 As dementia is so common, many of us will have a relative living with the condition – but this does not mean we will develop it too.
 Most cases of dementia are not caused by genes we inherit from our parents.
-Dementia is caused by diseases in the brain and in most cases our likelihood of developing dementia will depend on our age, lifestyle and the environment we live in, as well as the genes we have.
-For more detailed information about non-genetic risk factors for dementia, visit our risk factors and prevention page or talk to your GP.
+Dementia is caused by diseases in the brain and the likelihood of developing dementia will usually depend on our age, medical history and lifestyle, as well as our genes.
+For more detailed information about non-genetic risk factors for dementia, visit our risk factors and prevention page or talk to your doctor.

-In rare cases, we might inherit a gene from one of our parents that doesn’t work properly.
-This faulty gene is called a genetic mutation and may affect how our body functions.
-Some mutations can have a very strong effect, and cause us to develop a disease irrespective of other risk factors.
+In very rare cases, a person might inherit a gene that doesn’t work properly from one of their parents.
+This faulty gene is called a genetic mutation and may affect how the body functions.
+Some mutations can have a very strong effect, and can cause a person to develop a disease no matter what other risk factors they have.
 Rare forms of Alzheimer’s and some cases of frontotemporal dementia can be caused by faulty genes and passed down in families.
 Having one of these rare mutations makes someone almost certain to develop the disease during their lifetime.

 Genes and late-onset Alzheimer’s

 Late-onset Alzheimer’s affects people over the age of 65.
-It is the most common form of Alzheimer’s and is likely to be caused by a combination of risk factors including our age and lifestyle.
-Our genetic make-up may also play a part if we carry some ‘risk genes’.
+It is the most common form of Alzheimer’s disease and is likely to be caused by a combination of risk factors including our age and lifestyle.
+Our genetic make-up may also play a part if we carry some risk genes.

-The most well-known Alzheimer’s risk gene is called APOE and makes a protein important for keeping our brain cells healthy.
-There are three different versions of this gene in the population – APOE2, APOE3 and APOE4 – and we inherit two copies, one from each parent.
+The most well-known risk gene with the largest effect on risk is called APOE.
+This gene makes a protein that helps keep our brain cells healthy.
+There are three different versions of it – APOE2, APOE3 and APOE4 – and we inherit one APOE gene from each parent.

-People who have one copy of APOE4 (about 25% of the population) are around three times more likely to be affected by Alzheimer’s and develop the disease at a younger age.
-A small number of people (about 2% of the population) inherit two copies of APOE4 – one from each parent.
+People who have one copy of APOE4 (roughly one person in every four) are around three times more likely to be affected by Alzheimer’s and to develop the disease at a younger age.
+A small number of people (about one person in 50) inherit two copies of APOE4 – one from each parent.
 They may be more than eight times more likely to develop Alzheimer’s.
 However, due to other contributing factors, they still may never develop the disease.

 Is genetic testing available?

 Genetic tests can be used to tell us whether we have inherited a gene linked to a particular disease and to predict whether we will develop a disease later in life.
 Most of the genes discovered so far only have a relatively small effect on the risk of developing late-onset Alzheimer’s, and many people who have these genes won’t develop it.
 Equally, people who don’t have these genes may still develop the disease.
 For that reason, genetic testing for these risk factors is not currently available on the NHS.

 Genes and early-onset Alzheimer’s

-A small number of people with Alzheimer’s (less than 4%) develop the disease at a younger age, usually in their 50s or early 60s.
+Around one in 20 people with Alzheimer’s develop the disease at a younger age, usually in their 50s or early 60s.
 For many cases of early-onset Alzheimer’s, the cause is still unclear.

-Three faulty genes have been linked to early-onset inherited Alzheimer’s, although others may remain to be discovered.
+So far three faulty genes have been linked to early-onset inherited Alzheimer’s.
 These genes are called:

 - amyloid precursor protein (APP)